vesran/Photo-slideshow-optimization/README.md

 <a href='https://storage.googleapis.com/coding-competitions.appspot.com/HC/2019/hashcode2019_qualification_task.pdf'>[Task]</a>
 <a href='https://www.kaggle.com/c/hashcode-photo-slideshow'>[Kaggle's version]</a>

+This is a project assignment for the Monte-Carlo Search course of <a href="https://www.lamsade.dauphine.fr/wp/iasd/en/">IASD Master program</a>.

 ## Task

 Given a list of photos and the tags associated with each photo, arrange the photos into a slideshow that is as "interesting" as possible.
 This is an optimization problem.